featurist/hyperdom/readme.md

 When 'Have a beer' button is clicked hyperdom executes the `onclick` handler and re-renders - just like in the 'Events' example above.
 Unlike that previous example though, hyperdom spots that the handler returned a promise and schedules _another_ render to be executed when that promise resolves/rejects.

-Note how we take advantage of that second render to toggle 'Loading...'.
+Note how we take advantage of the two renders rule to toggle 'Loading...'.

 ### Composing Components